The Prescription Drug Searches will be unavailable Friday, July 10th from 9:00 PM until Saturday, July 11th at 1:00 AM.

 Individual has documented clinical response/improvement (i.e., slowing of disease progression, stabilization of disease, decrease in symptom severity and/or frequency, etc.);

-Individual does not have any FDA-labeled contraindications to therapy with the requested agent;
+Individual does not have any FDA-labeled contraindications to therapy with the requested agent; AND

 Length of Approval: Up to 12 months